-BIOL-SHU 30 Genetics

-BIOL-SHU 31 Genetics Laboratory

-BIOL-SHU 271 Cell Biology: Body's Battle with Cancer

-BIOL-SHU 261 Genomics and Bioinformatics

-BIOL-SHU 263 Developmental Biology

-BIOL-SHU 314 Advanced Cell Biology Lab

-• BIOL-SHU 997 Independent Research (Note that one 4-credit Independent

-Study is allowed to count towards the Biology major elective

-CHEM-SHU 881 Biochemistry I CHEM-SHU 882 Biochemistry II

-MATH-SHU 160 Networks and Dynamics NEUR-SHU 201 Introduction to Neuroscience

-Note: Pre-health students may wish to take Introduction to Psychology or another relevant social sciences course, as required or recommended by some medical schools.
+BIG OL-SHU 30 Genetics ------------------------- ----------- ---------- BIOL-SHU 31 Genetics Laboratory BIOL-SHU 271 Cell Biology: Body's Battle with Cancer BIOL-SHU 261 Genomics and Bioinformatics BIOL-SHU 263 Developmental Biology BIOL-SHU 314 Advanced Cell Biology Lab Independent Research (Note that one 4-credit Independent BIOL-SHU 997 Study is allowed to count towards the Biology major elective CHFM-SHU 881 Biochemistry I CHFM-SHU 882 Biochemistry II MATH-SHU 160 Networks and Dynamics Introduction to Neuroscience NEUR-SHU 201 Note: Pre-health students may wish to take Introduction to Psychology or another relevant social sciences course, as required or recommended by some medical schools.
 Students interested in pursuing careers in the health sciences should meet with advising staff early on to ensure adequate course planning.

-Biology Minor

-A. Molecular and Cell Biology Minor

-BIOL-SHU 21 Foundations of Biology I

-BIOL-SHU 22 Foundations of Biology II

-BIOL-SHU 123 FoS Biology Laboratory

-BIOL-SHU 30 Genetics OR

-BIOL-SHU 263 Developmental Biology

-BIOL-UA 36 At the Bench: Applied Molecular Biology DNA Techniques OR

-BIOL-UA 37 At the Bench: Applied Cell Biology OR

-One approved class to count towards this minor

-B. Genomics and Bioinformatics Minor

-BIOL-SHU 21 Foundations of Biology I

-BIOL-SHU 22 Foundations of Biology II

-BIOL-SHU 123 FoS Biology Laboratory

-BIOL-SHU 261 Genomics and Bioinformatics

-BIOL-SHU 267 Microbiology and Microbial Genomics OR

-BIOL-GA 1128 Systems Biology OR

-BIOL-UA 58 Evolution
+Biology Minor A. Molecular and Cell Biology Minor BIOL-SHU 21 Foundations of Biology I BIOL-SHU 22 Foundations of Biology II BIOL-SHU 123 FoS Biology Laboratory BIOL-SHU 30 Genetics OR BIOL-SHU 263 Developmental Biology BIOL-UA 36 At the Bench: Applied Molecular Biology DNA Techniques OR BIOL-UA 37 At the Bench: Applied Cell Biology OR One approved class to count towards this minor B. Genomics and Bioinformatics Minor BIOL-SHU 21 Foundations of Biology I BIOL-SHU 22 Foundations of Biology II BIOL-SHU 123 FoS Biology Laboratory BIOL-SHU 261 Genomics and Bioinformatics

+BIOL-SHU 267 Microbiology and Microbial Genomics OR BIOL-GA 1128 Systems Biology OR BIOL-UA 58 Evolution BIOLOGY SAMPLE SCHEDULE 1 This is just one example of how a student could organize their courses if pursuing a Biology major.
+It assumes a student begins taking Biology major courses in the first semester of their first year.
+Sample Schedule 2 offers an alternate plan that involves beginning to pursue a Biology major in the spring semester of the first year.
+Students may propose alternative schedules to their advisors as well.

+Year 1

+BIOLOGY

-BIOLOGY SAMPLE SCHEDULE 1
+SAMPLE SCHEDULE 2

+Year 1